-The aim of this project was to find ways of unveiling whether an IMSI catcher is being operated in the close perimeter or not; in other words to find out whether it is safe to initiate a phone call or not.
-The main premise that distinguishes this project from other similar projects like the also OsmocomBB based 'catcher catcher' is that the system developed is operating in a completely passive manner.
-Therefore it can only operate on a limited amount of information, namely on information that is broadcasted on publicly available channels.
+The aim of this project was to find ways of unveiling whether an IMSI catcher is being operated in the close perimeter or not.
+In other words whether it is safe to connect to the GSM network and place phone calls or not.
+An unsafe environment could result in IMSI numbers being requested and saved by IMSI catchers or in phone calls being recorded.
+The main premise that distinguishes this project from other similar projects like the also OsmocomBB based 'Catcher Catcher', is that the system is operating in a completely passive manner.
+Therefore it can only work on a limited amount of information, namely on information that is broadcasted on publicly available channels.
 The benefit this yields over other projects is that the IMSI Catcher Detection System itself is completely invisible to the IMSI catcher.

 Chapter 2 laid out basic concepts of GSM communication to create a basis for understanding why and how an IMSI catcher works.
-Some more detailed concepts on the $U_m$ interface were discussed to enable the reader to grasp the concept of logical channels and how they can later be used to harvest information in a passive manner.
-The chapter concluded with an account of how an IMSI catcher operates by outlining the two main ways of attacking a subscriber - one by creating a new cell for the subscriber to connect to and the other by overtaking an already existent cell.
+Some more detailed concepts on the $U_m$ interface were discussed to enable the reader to grasp the concept of logical channels and how they can be used to harvest information in a passive manner.
+The chapter concluded with an account of how an IMSI catcher operates, by outlining the two main ways of attacking a subscriber - one by creating a new cell for the subscriber to connect to and the other by overtaking an already existent cell.